 - if employed – work contract and latest payment slips.

 - if self-employed – proof on their status.

 - retired or unemployed: proof on having the adequate financial means to live in France.

 - if you are married or you have kids then you will have to submit a certificate of marriage and birth certificates of your children.

 - Translations of every document that is not in French.

 The application process for a France residence permit varies from one residence permit to another, depending on the type.
 Below find a guideline what you shall do in order to apply for each type of permit and their categories:

-After successfully obtaining a long-stay visa at your country of residence, you are entitled to enter France and remain there.
-However, you might have to validate your visa into a residence permit within your arrival to France.
+After successfully obtaining a French long-stay visa at your country of residence, you are entitled to enter France and remain there.
+However, you might have to validate your visa into a French residence permit within your arrival to France.
 Send the following documents to the OFII office by mail: